binkley/homebrewery-files/arcane-autography-introduction.md

 # Arcane Autography, Introduction
+_Wonderous item, Uncommon_

 This thin volume serves both as a _spellbook_ and a [spellcasting focus](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#SpellcastingFocus).
 It and any spells written in its pages or notes therein can't be damaged by fire or immersion in water.
 In addition, the book doesn't deteriorate with age or use.
-This _Uncommon_ item functions similarly to an [Enduring Spellbook](https://www.dndbeyond.com/magic-items/27047-enduring-spellbook), and grants additional magical features.
+This item functions similarly to an _[Enduring Spellbook](https://www.dndbeyond.com/magic-items/27047-enduring-spellbook)_, and grants additional magical features.
 This is the first volume of a set.

 The well-used tome smells faintly of ozone and lilac ink and is a cornucopia of magic history.
 Each page reveals arcane history that changed the world and refers to other volumes.
-The author of this compendium is unknown, and styles themself as "Q".
-Under the front cover is pressed one perfect rose permanently affixed.
+The author of this compendium is unknown and styles themself as "Q".
+Under the front cover is pressed one perfect rose, permanently affixed.

 Copying a new spell into blank pages takes the same time and gold cost as writing it into a normal spellbook.